Last updated: 31 January 2018

 It also shows that the fear centers of the brain changed as well.

-Using fMRI (function magnetic resonance imaging) various fear structures of the brain were researched.
+Using fMRI (functional magnetic resonance imaging) various fear structures of the brain were researched.

 The conclusion so far is hypnosis is a powerful method inhibiting reaction of fear circuitry structures in dental phobics.